 - Stick to wrap-around sunglasses that offer maximum protection

-- Opt for polarised sunglasses as they block intense reflected light
+- Opt for polarised lenses as they have a filter which blocks intense reflected light, reducing glare and discomfort

 - If you’re in an area heavily covered with snow, avoid taking off your glasses until you’re inside

 In addition to wearing glasses for snow blindness, snow goggles or sports goggles can also be worn to protect your eyes and prevent snow blindness.
 They feature side shields or a soft rubber flange, blocking out UV light from all different angles

 In most cases, snow blindness is not permanent and can go away with plenty of rest and by staying indoors, out of the sun.
 While it can clear up by itself within a few days, we would recommend that you see your eye care professional as soon as possible to assess the extent of the damage.

 Rare cases of snow-blindness can lead to solar retinopathy which can result in permanent vision loss.